Viral evolution: Evolution

 Many viruses (for example, influenza A virus) can "shuffle" their genes with other viruses when two similar strains infect the same cell.
 This phenomenon is called genetic shift, and is often the cause of new and more virulent strains appearing.
 Other viruses change more slowly as mutations in their genes gradually accumulate over time, a process known as antigenic drift.
 Importantly, different viruses can evolve at different rates.
 For instance, some viruses evolve rapidly, accumulating numerous mutations over time (e.g., HIV), while others evolve more slowly (e.g., GB virus C/hepatitis G virus).
 Additionally, different genomic regions of a virus can evolve at different rates due to varying selective pressures.
 For example, this was observed in SARS-CoV-2, which caused the global world-wide COVID-19 pandemic.
-Furthermore, the same virus can evolve at different rates in different hosts, and may also show coevolution with the host, inndicating adaptation.
+Furthermore, the same virus can evolve at different rates in different hosts, and may also show coevolution with the host, indicating adaptation.

 Through these mechanisms new viruses are constantly emerging and present a continuing challenge in attempts to control the diseases they cause.
 Most species of viruses are now known to have common ancestors, and although the "virus first" hypothesis has yet to gain full acceptance, there is little doubt that the thousands of species of modern viruses have evolved from less numerous ancient ones.
 The morbilliviruses, for example, are a group of closely related, but distinct viruses that infect a broad range of animals.
 The group includes measles virus, which infects humans and primates; canine distemper virus, which infects many animals including dogs, cats, bears, weasels and hyaenas; rinderpest, which infected cattle and buffalo; and other viruses of seals, porpoises and dolphins.
 Although it is not possible to prove which of these rapidly evolving viruses is the earliest, for such a closely related group of viruses to be found in such diverse hosts suggests the possibility that their common ancestor is ancient.